NetLogo/Crypto-Extension/README.md

 # NetLogo Crypto Extension

 This extension allows you perform cryptography in NetLogo.
-Currently, it is not very full-featured, though.
+Currently, it is not very full-featured, though, as it only performs RSA encryption with a public key.

 ## Building